dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### How to use state management libraries from other frameworks (Redux, RxJS)

+Vue is very flexible and can be used with any state management library.
+Check a few examples in the list below.

+#### Useful Resources

 * [How We Use Redux & Redux-Observable with Vue (v3.0 Journal)](https://snipcart.com/blog/redux-vue)
 * [Emulate render props in Vuejs](https://medium.com/@titouan.creach_44544/emulate-render-props-in-vuejs-c14086dc8dfa)
 * [I did not like Vuex.
 So I wrote my own state management library](https://codeburst.io/i-did-not-like-vuex-so-i-write-my-own-state-management-library-d4bae49d7f4c)